Javascript is not enabled.

 • You are currently unmarried.

-• Your former spouse has filed for his or her own Social Security benefits, or your ex-spouse is at least 62 and you have been divorced at least two years.
+• Your former spouse has filed for his or her own Social Security benefits or, if not, is at least 62 and you have been divorced at least two years.

 • Deemed filing does not cover survivor benefits.
 If your former spouse is deceased, you can apply for and collect benefits on his or her record and delay your own retirement claim.